 - Security.AccountUnlockTime.
 Number of seconds that a user is locked out.

 - Security.PasswordHistory.
 Number of passwords to remember for each user.
+Starting in vSphere 8.0 Update 1, the default is five.
 Zero deactivates password history.

 See the vCenter Server and Host Management documentation for information on setting ESXi advanced options.